 Table of Contents

 The most obvious effect of a common electrical fault is a sudden build-up of current.
-Therefore, it is only natural that the magnitude of the current is utilized as a positive indication of the existence of a fault.
+Therefore, the magnitude of the current is utilized as a positive indication of the existence of a fault.
 It is no wonder, therefore, that overcurrent protection is the most widely used form of protection.
-In many situations, it may be the only protection provided.
+It is often the only protection provided in many situations.
 This type of protection which depends on only the magnitude of the current, without taking any cognizance of its phase angle, is known as non-directional overcurrent protection.

 However, many times it is required to discriminate between faults are on front of the breaker or faults behind the breaker.
-This is possible only if we take into account, not only the magnitude of the current but also its phase with respect to the voltage at the relay location.
+This is possible only if we consider the magnitude of the current along with its phase concerning the voltage at the relay location.
 In such cases, the protection is known as the directional overcurrent protection.
 The directional overcurrent protection affords greater selectivity than a non-directional overcurrent protection.

 These relays normally operate when a preset value of the parameter is exceeded.
 The limiting value of the preset is known as the pickup value.
 These relays are often time delayed so that the transient developed clears on its own.